chazzconi25/IC322-Portfolio/week01/learning_goals01.md

 ## Learning Goals

 ### I can explain the role that the network core plays vs the network edge.
+The network edge describes all of the end users and the edge router that connects them to the network core.
+The purpose of this first link in the internet is to connect users and applications from a subnet to the greater internet.
+This is primarily achieved by using a local base station or link layer switch to connect a variety of physically close devices to an edge router.

+All of the devices and connections between them in the edge are hyper local and usually consolidated to one household or enterprise.
+These devices are ultimately connected to the edge router which is the access point that links the network edge to the network core.
+All of the local devices connected in a subnet are ultimately linked to the core via an edge router.

+The network core consists of all of the data moving between subnets past the edge router.
+Edge routers ultimately communicate with local ISPs which move data to higher tiers of ISPs.
+Unlike the edge, the core is responsible for moving data over much larger distances at greater speeds.

 ### I can compare different physical technologies used in access networks, including dial-up, DSL, cable, fiber, and wireless.